TacoAnime69/nh-pdf-downloader/README.md

 #### Considering
 > Features that will be added if enough people request them
 - A simple user interface
+- A Google Chrome / Firefox / Edge extension that would connect the script and direct download from the page

 ## Contributing
 > I'm relatively new to GitHub, but please feel free to contribute.
 Something about fork and pull request...
 I'll figure it out eventually!